-Landholders within the North Central CMA region will have different values and behaviours relating to managing their land and the value they place on the environment.
+Landholders within the North Central region have different values and behaviours relating to managing their land and the value they place on the environment.
 These different aspects need to be acknowledged and considered when developing plans and strategies and when implementing projects across the region.
 Understanding the underlying reasons why individuals think and behave will allow more tailored and effective engagement and capacity building approaches leading to better environmental outcomes.

-Although much is known about landholders and communities across the North Central CMA region, there are still gaps in our understanding of regional communities and social drivers.
-A regional social benchmarking study focused on better understanding the social drivers for catchment management would assist in understanding of the values, behaviours and drivers for land and water management and links to environmental protection.
+Although much is known about landholders and communities across the North Central region, there are still gaps in our understanding of regional communities and social drivers.
+A regional social benchmarking study focused on better understanding the social drivers for catchment management would assist in understanding the values, behaviours and drivers for land and water management and links to environmental protection.
 This information could be used to assist Government and communities to better understand how landholders behave and think and to tailor approaches to engage and provide opportunities for capacity building.

-3.5 Government agency collaboration and partnerships
+3.5 Government Agency Collaboration and Partnerships

-Many Government agencies and corporations such as catchment management authorities, local Government, Department of Sustainability and Environment, Department of Primary Industries, Parks Victoria, Department of Planning and Community Development, regional development organisations and urban and rural water authorities all play a role in managing our natural assets.
+Many Government agencies and corporations such as catchment management authorities, local government, Department of Environment and Primary Industries, Parks Victoria, Department of Transport, Planning and Local Infrastructure, regional development organisations and urban and rural water authorities play a role in managing our natural assets (Refer to Table 3 for a summary of partners).

-Continued strong collaboration and partnerships will be critical to meet the vision of the RCS 'A community active in protecting and enhancing the integrity of its catchment.'
-The RCS will need to guide these government agencies on how and where to direct effort and resources in relation to meeting RCS goals and objectives.
+Continued strong collaboration and partnerships are critical to meet the vision of the RCS 'A community active in protecting and enhancing the integrity of its catchment.'
+The RCS will need to guide these government agencies on how and where to direct effort and resources in relation to meeting the RCS objectives.
 The asset based approach used in the RCS (spatially explicit priority assets) will allow a more targeted approach when working with partner organisations.
-For example, given the North Central CMA region comprises 16 local governments, time and resources can be targeted towards specific assets or issues that may be of interest or be influenced by local government planning and decision making.
+For example, given the North Central region comprises 16 local governments, time and resources can be targeted towards specific assets or issues that may be of interest or be influenced by local government planning and decision making.

 It is recognised that stronger linkages are required between the RCS and local Government planning and decision making.
 Specifically, the North Central CMA will work with relevant local governments to ensure better alignment of RCS objectives with local government planning.
+The Regional Growth Plans will integrate with the RCS to assist with this alignment.

 The North Central CMA will also work with other partner organisations throughout the implementation of the RCS to ensure a collaborative and coordinated approach.

-3.6 Engaging the general community
+3.6 Engaging the General Community

-The North Central CMA region is home to over 240,000 people with most of the population living in major regional cities and towns such as Bendigo, Castlemaine, Echuca, Kerang, Maryborough and Kyneton.
+The North Central region is home to over 240,000 people with most of the population living in major regional cities and towns such as Bendigo, Castlemaine, Echuca, Kerang, Maryborough and Kyneton.
 Many in the general community strongly value the natural assets of the region and those identified in the RCS, although their interest in natural assets varies widely across the community.